exonum/exonum-java-binding/exonum-java-binding-core/rust/ejb-app/TUTORIAL.md

 ## Prerequisites

-Build an application following the instructions in [«How to Build»][how-to-build] section of the Contribution Guide.
+Build an application following the instructions in [“How to Build”][how-to-build] section of the Contribution Guide.

 You should also have a ready-to-use Exonum Java service with prepared ServiceModule class.